-Symptoms of sacroiliac joint dysfunction include:
+Symptoms of SIJ dysfunction include:

 Your doctor may move your legs and hips around in different positions to help diagnose a SIJ dysfunction.
-Your doctor may also need to take x-rays or do a CT scan.
+You may also need to have x-rays or a CT scan.

 Follow these steps for the first few days or weeks after your injury or when starting treatment for SIJ pain:

 For pain, you can use ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), or acetaminophen (Tylenol).
-You can buy these pain medicines at the store without a prescription.
+You can buy these medicines at the store without a prescription.

 Here is an example of an exercise for your lower back:

 - Lie flat on your back with your knees bent and feet flat on the ground.

 - Slowly, begin to rotate your knees to the right side of your body.
 Stop when you feel pain or discomfort.

 - Slowly rotate back toward the left side of your body until you feel pain.